brianadams2337/containerstore-demo/.changeset/sixty-camels-smile.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Remove unnecessary when using composables
+Remove unnecessary `await` when using composables